 7) Revive your hair post-trip at Yoon Salon

 With all that’s said and done, our tresses deserves some loving after everything it’s gone through.
 Sun, seawater and strong winds can knock some life out of them so remember to give it some pampering when you’re back!

-YOON’s Premium Hair treatment offers treatments to defrizz, repair and smoothen your locks!
+YOON’s Hair Defrizzing Treatment helps to defrizz, repair and smoothen your locks!
 It’ll also help to strengthen your roots to get your strong, silky mane back.

-Or, get to the root of the problem with their Premium Scalp Treatment.
+Or, get to the root of the problem with their Hair Regrowth Treatment.
 It’s important to cleanse your scalp to remove stubborn dirt and sebum.
 This ensures that nothing will get in the way of proper nourishment being delivered to your crown!